mouhamaadibrahim/mouhamaadibrahim.github.io/projects.md

 ## Project 2: SF Bike Share Insights (2017-2019 Data)

-**Summary**: This project analyzes bike share data from San Francisco, focusing on identifying key user trends and uncovering opportunities to enhance customer lifetime value (CLV) through targeted conversions and retention strategies.
+**Summary**: This project, part of a data challenge in **October 2023** at **Zaka AI**, analyzes bike share data from San Francisco, focusing on identifying key user trends and uncovering opportunities to enhance customer lifetime value (CLV) through targeted conversions and retention strategies.
 The analysis utilizes Tableau for visualization to provide actionable insights into user behavior, customer segments, and promotional strategies.

 **Key Insights**:
-- Developed an interactive Tableau dashboard interpreting **1M+ rows** of data, revealing key user trends and informing data-driven decision-making.
+- Developed an interactive **Tableau dashboard** interpreting **1M+ rows** of data, revealing key user trends and informing data-driven decision-making.
 - Identified opportunities for CLV enhancement by detecting that **18%** of users (casual riders) use bikes **3.5x longer** than subscribers, highlighting potential conversion strategies.
 - Estimated a **2.73%** revenue growth by modeling a **20%** conversion of high-value casual riders to subscribers, suggesting retention strategies like perk boosts.
 - Revealed that **50%** of casual users are gender-unspecified, driving **45%** of trip durations, suggesting tailored engagement strategies.